symbiote-96/documentations/mariadb/mariadb-installation.md

 > sudo pacman -S mysql-workbench

-Check if you can to connect to the server from MySQL Workbench.
+Check if you can connect to the server from MySQL Workbench.
 If not the case, this could be due to several things.

 First, it happened to me that Archcraft doesn't bring a package called "libsecret", then I can't save my password in my client.
 To solve this, run:

 > sudo pacman -S gnome-keyring && sudo pacman -S libsecret

 Second, another inconvenience that happened to me was "Access denied for user 'root'@'localhost'".
-It's because MySql 5.7 by default allow connecting with socket.
+It's because MySql 5.7 by default allows connecting with socket.
 To allow connection with root and password, then update the values in the table with the next commands:

 1) Enter to the server